-STWM Silver Certification — Council for Responsible Sport
+STWM Gold Certification — Council for Responsible Sport

-The Scotiabank Toronto Waterfront Marathon (STWM), hosted by Canada Running Series, has achieved Silver Level Certification from the Council for Responsible Sport (for 2014 & 2015).
+The Scotiabank Toronto Waterfront Marathon (STWM), hosted by Canada Running Series achieved Gold Level Certification from the Council for Responsible Sport in 2016/17.
 Organizers earned credit on 38 of the best practice standards offered in the Council’s certification program for social and environmental responsibility at sporting events.
-The marathon, which hosted over 26,000 participants in 2016, was the first-ever event in Toronto to be certified by the Council for Responsible Sport.
+The event, which hosted over 25,000 participants in 2018, was the first-ever event in Toronto to be certified by the Council for Responsible Sport.

 Certification is achieved by complying with standards across five categories: planning and communications, procurement, resource management, access and equity and community legacy.